loic-lopez/C_Sharp_cardGame/README.md

 ## An EPITECH Project

-This project was done in order to create a textual card game, written in C# with DotNetty.
+This project was done in order to create a textual card game, written in C# with DotNetty and Google Protobuf.

 My job in this project was to build the server architecture and I created a card instantiator via his name,